-Mr. Vernon's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) consumer marketing experience, (iii) a detailed knowledge of the food industry, (iv) strategic leadership of a large, complex, organization, and (v) experience in mergers and acquisitions.
+Compensation and Human Capital (Chair) Mr. Vernon's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) consumer marketing experience, (iii) a detailed knowledge of the food industry, (iv) strategic leadership of a large, complex, organization, and (v) experience in mergers and acquisitions.
 Mr. Vernon is a seasoned and successful former Chief Executive Officer who has led major consumer products goods businesses and companies.
-Most recently, Mr. Vernon served as the Chief Executive Officer of the Kraft Foods Group from 2012 to 2014 and remained with the company as a Senior Advisor and Executive Director until April 2015.
+Most recently, Mr. Vernon until April 2015.
 He was the first CEO of the newly formed company when Kraft Foods split its snack and grocery divisions into two independent public companies.
 Mr. Vernon also served as Executive Vice President of Kraft Foods and President of North America from 2009 to 2012.
 Prior to joining Kraft, Mr. Vernon served as Healthcare Industry Partner of Ripplewood Holdings LLC, a private equity firm.
-He also held several leadership roles at Johnson & Johnson where he spent 23 years of his career managing some of the company's largest consumer brands including Tylenol, Motrin, Pepcid AC, Imodium and Splenda.
+He also held several leadership roles at Johnson where he spent 23 years of his career managing some of the company's largest consumer brands including Tylenol, Motrin, Pepcid AC, Imodium and Splenda.
 Mr. Vernon also served as President of Centocor, a Johnson & Johnson biotechnology company.
 Mr. Vernon currently serves on the boards of Nuvation Bio Inc. and Novocure Limited.